jeroenrinzema/todo-shop/README.md

 ## Interview Assignment

-- [ ] Implement the delete endpoint
+- [ ] Implement the delete endpoint based on the TODO index
 - [ ] Make the store accessible for multiple users at the same time concurrently
 - [ ] Implement search in a performant manner